eamonnfaherty/django-htmltemplate-checks/README.rst

 django-htmltemplate-checks
 =======

-django-htmltemplate-checks is a `Django <http://www.djangoproject.com/>`_ application that adds basicc checks to your html for quality assurance.
+django-htmltemplate-checks is a `Django <http://www.djangoproject.com/>`_ application that adds basic checks to your html for quality assurance.

 ********